 As expected, when two cultures meet and later part, both cultures definitely take something away from each culture.
 In that vein, this article is about asserting that Africa has always been an important part of world history.
 There are cultural wonders that are attributed to other people but probably were originated in Africa.
-Accepting that human race possibly started from here is still a hard pill for some to swallow, irrespective of existing evidence; now this, Africa is definitely not as insignificant as many think.
+Accepting that human race possibly started from here is still a hard pill for some to swallow, irrespective of existing evidence.
 Obviously we did not only lose people to slavery, we lost a lot of cultural marvels with it.
 These cultural prodigies were exported out of Africa, and now, other people are commended for it.

 1. Martial Arts